Self-Generation Incentive Program

 - Eligible generation equipment must be certified to operate in parallel with the electric system grid (not back-up generation) and meet other criteria established by the California Public Utilities Commission (CPUC).

-For most businesses, the SGIP application is a three-step process:
+For most homes and businesses, the SGIP application is a three-step process:

 Reserve an SGIP Incentive